byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/byterub-wallet-cli.md

     transfer ADDRESS AMOUNT PAYMENTID

-Replace `ADDRESS` with the address you want to send to, `AMOUNT` with how many monero you want to send, and `PAYMENTID` with the payment ID you were given.
+Replace `ADDRESS` with the address you want to send to, `AMOUNT` with how many byterub you want to send, and `PAYMENTID` with the payment ID you were given.
 Payment ID's are optional.
 If the receiving party doesn't need one, just omit it.